pandorabots-admin/docs/aiml/reference.md

 ### &lt;reply&gt;

-The *reply tag* is a rich media element with a *text* attribute and a *postback* attribute, similar to a postback button.
+The *reply tag* is another rich media element with a *text* attribute and a *postback* attribute, similar to a postback button.

 The difference is that replies look and feel more like suggested responses than buttons, and are useful for letting your users quickly tap their way through a conversation.

+#### Attributes
+If the *reply* tag is wrapped around plain text, the text will be used as both the *text* and *postback* attributes.

+`text` (optional)
+The visible text that appears on the reply button.
+`postback` (optional)
+The message sent to your bot - the user doesn't see this part of the message, allowing you to trigger secret categories within your bot.

 #### Usage